CodificationCodes/peerchat/README.md

 peerchat
 ```

-That's it — the installer sets up an isolated environment automatically
+The installer sets up an isolated environment automatically
 (using `pipx` if you have it, or a dedicated virtual environment if not),
 so it won't interfere with anything else on your system.